 What should I consider when looking for meeting rooms in Melbourne?

-There are several things to keep in mind when scouting for meeting room options in Melbourne.
+There are several things to keep in mind when scouting for Melbourne meeting venues.

 First of all, you'll want an event space that is equipped with all the technology and office equipment you need for your discussion or presentation.
 Second, you want to make a good impression on whoever you're meeting with, which means booking a meeting room that is cosy, modern, clean, well-designed and accessible.

 Lastly, you'll want a meeting room that suits the vibe you're going for.
-For instance, a brainstorming meeting with your teammates will require an entirely different kind of meeting room than an annual regional managers' meeting and other high-stakes corporate events.
+For instance, a brainstorming meeting with your teammates will require an entirely different kind of meeting room than an annual regional managers' meeting and other high-stakes corporate events like board meetings.

 As you look for a meeting room venue in Melbourne, consider the following: